 Which bank to choose?

 You can choose any bank that best suits your needs (location, service fees, etc.).
 In most banks, it is necessary to make a personal appointment in advance to open a bank account and to get service in English.
-Banks are usually open between 10:00 – 16:15 (or 16:30).
+Banks are typically open between 9:30 – 16:30 by appointment, some banks have a few hours per week when they provide guidance without appointment.
+It is easiest to call the customer service in advance.

 Banks in Joensuu: